What’s all the buzz about Blockchain?

 - Consider your donation process and how to handle any paperwork

-So, what should you do right now?
-Keep learning and preparing.
-We recommend if you’re looking to begin accepting crypto-currency, start by including a sentence on your website letting people know you accept it and to call you.
-That way, you know who is giving the donation and also track it.
+If you’re looking to begin accepting cryptocurrency, we recommend that you start by including a sentence on your website letting people know that you accept it and also leave an invitation for these donors to call you.
+This way, you are able to know who is giving the donation and how to track it.

-One key takeaway, which Scott discusses in depth: “Organizations should be open to accepting Bitcoin, but have policies in place that mitigate risk.”
+One key takeaway that Scott discusses in depth: “Organizations should be open to accepting Bitcoin, but have policies in place that mitigate risk.”